Ruslan-B/AR.Drone/README.md

 ## Usage

-The solution includes Winform application `AR.Drone.WinApp`, it is includes minimalistic interface for control and display video from AR.Drone 2.0.
+The solution includes Winform application - AR.Drone.WinApp, it is includes minimalistic interface for control and display video from AR.Drone 2.0.

 ## License